 Sensitivity analysis WACC

-WACC (%) 10,2% 11,2% 12,2%
+WACC (%) 11,7% 12,7% 13,7%

-Impairment 696 - (565)
+Impairment 3,202 2,500 1,859

-Sensitivity analysis deviation from expected growth in cash flows Deviation in the growth from cash flow -5.0% 0% 5.0% Impairment (381) - 447
+Sensitivity analysis deviation from expected growth in cash flows

+Deviation in the growth from cash flow -5,0% 0% 5,0%

+Impairment 1,859 2,500 3,139

-The table above shows that if the discount rate which is used would be 1% higher, an additional impairment loss of € 565,000 would be present, while if the discount rate which is used would be 1% lower, an amount of € 696,000 of the impairment loss should be retrieved.
+The table above shows that if the discount rate which is used would be 1% higher, an additional impairment loss of €1,859,000 would be present, while if the discount rate which is used would be 1% lower, an amount of €3.202,000 of the impairment loss should be retrieved.
 A similar effect is visible when the assumption is made if the forecasted growth in cash flow would be 5% higher or lower.
 A higher than expected growth in cash flows would lead to retrieval of a portion of the impairment loss.

-It is important to add to the sensitivity analysis that every material change in the assumption can lead to an adjustment in the valuation of the database, which can be both upward as downwards.
+It is important to add to the sensitivity analysis that every material change in the assumption can lead to an adjustment in the valuation of the database (and, as a consequence, an adjustment in the amount of the impairment reversal of €2.5 million that has been recognised), which can be both upwards and downwards.